Telma – Eternal14th September 2021

 Guitarist Tommy Skeoch has been somewhat quiet ever since he and Tesla parted ways in 2006.
-Then last year his new band Resist & Bite its debut single “The Myth I’m Living” and it quickly grabbed the attention of fans of his work, but also those interested in hard rock in general.
+Then last year his new band Resist & Bite released its debut single “The Myth I’m Living” and it quickly grabbed the attention of fans of his work, but also those interested in hard rock in general.

 Now the band that besides Skeoch features Nathan Utz on vocals and guitar, Brian Powell on bass Steve Stokes on guitar, David Parks on drums, is ready with their first full-length release.

 The self-titled album opens with slow, grungy, and almost hypnotic “Blood on Me”, which generally might not serve as a good representation of this album, but it most certainly sets the record straight on many points.
 For instance, the production is very rich and very good and despite very good balance in the mixing job, this is very much guitar-oriented soundscape.
-The guitar sound and tone are massive and simply razor sharp, while at the same time they are very clean.
+The guitar sound and tone are massive and simply razor sharp, while at the same time very clean.
 The opening track also serves as a good introduction to singing style of Nathan Utz, whose raw vocals nail lots of different styles, but in general come across as dirty rock vocals that balance eminently between classic hard rock of the ‘70’s and ‘80’s and nonetheless alternative rock of the 90’s.

 Resist & Bite is downright packed with energetic well-crafted songs and at the same time it comes across as genuine.
 It is clearly a result of skill, but just as much of good chemistry and pure hunger for rock ‘n’ roll.